splunk/public-o11y-docs/gdi/monitors-monitoring/win_perf_counters.rst

 Metrics
 -------

-The Splunk Distribution of OpenTelemetry Collector doesn’t filter metrics for this receiver.
+The Splunk Distribution of OpenTelemetry Collector doesn't filter metrics for this receiver.

 Troubleshooting